jkunisak/rna_sequencing_workflow_marthlab_rotation/README.md

 ```

 #### Defining the R library
 Follow the instructions provided [here](https://clas.uiowa.edu/linux/help/applications/rpackage) to create a R library folder.
-Once you create the `Rlibs` folder, copy the contents of the `Rlibs` directory provided on this GitHub page.
+Once you create the `Rlibs` folder, copy the contents of the `Rlibs` directory provided on this GitHub page to that newly created directory.
 ```
 cp $github_Rlibs_directory $new_Rlibs_directory
 ```